 Analysis of Williams' Utilitarianism Scenarios

-In both cases, the utilitarian will always suggest that George takes the job and that Jim shoots the single Indian.
-For, in George’s case it would bring about the most happiness if he could provide for his family, and for Jim’s case it would save the most lives.
+In both cases, the utilitarian will always suggest that George takes the job and that Jim shoots the single Native American.
+In George’s case it would bring about the most happiness if he could provide for his family, and in Jim’s case, it would save the most lives.

 To explicate what Williams is talking about when he states that there is a problem of integrity between a man’s projects and his actions, we can note George’s case as stated above.
 Focusing on a man’s projects, here, the utilitarian asks us to forget about integrity and to disassociate George from his feelings.
 This is the ultimate problem Williams is trying to portray to us.

 A likewise statement can be said for Jim’s dilemma.
-Here, the utilitarian would chose to terminate the single Indian.
-However, if we digress to the problem of integrity, we find that there is a distinction between a man’s action.
+Here, the utilitarian would choose to terminate the single Native American.
+However, if we digress to the problem of integrity, we find that there is a distinction between a man’s actions.
 In the second case, the distinction comes between Jim and Pedro.

-Initially, the utilitarian would disregard Jim’s emotions on the overall event.
+Initially, the utilitarian would disregard Jim’s emotions about the overall event.
 If Jim were to shoot the man, then he would feel bad.
-However, if Jim failed to shoot the man, if negative responsibility holds firm, Jim too should feel bad because he would indirectly be killing twenty Indians.
+However, if Jim failed to shoot the man, if negative responsibility holds firm, Jim too should feel bad because he would indirectly be killing twenty Native Americans.
 In both cases it seems as though Jim would feel bad and that these feelings should not be acknowledged by the utilitarian.
-To this, Williams wants to make the claim that Jim should not feel bad for not shooting the single Indian.
-In fact, it is because of the action of Pedro that the twenty Indians will die, not because of Jim’s.
+To this, Williams wants to make the claim that Jim should not feel bad for not shooting the single Native American.
+In fact, it is because of Pedro's action that the twenty Native Americans will die, not because of Jim’s.